remarkjs/remark-defsplit/readme.md

 ### `remark().use(defsplit[, options])`

-Transform the tree to replaces links and images with references and definitions.
+Change links and images to references with separate definitions.

 ###### `options.id`